jawrainey/GabberAPI/gabber/api/README.md

 **Description**

-- returns a dictionary of personal/public projects for a user.
+- A dictionary of personal/public projects for a user.
 If the user is unauthenticated, then the private list is empty.

 **Returns**